 The portfolio generally pays any distributions of net short- and long-term capital gains in June.
-The portfolio generally pays dividends from any net investment income other than net short- and long-term capital gains quarterly during March, June, September and December.
+The portfolio generally pays dividends from any net investment income other than net short- and long-term capital gains in December.
 The portfolio may also pay dividend and capital gain distributions at other times if necessary for the portfolio to avoid federal income or excise tax.